Pinjarra Hills - Pullenvale

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency is 80 trips per day across both routes, equating to about 70 weekly trips per individual stop.
+According to the 2021 Census, 38.5% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages 80 trips per day across all routes, equating to approximately 70 weekly trips per individual stop.

 Frequently Asked Questions - Transport